Almost formality of manifolds of low dimension: Massey Products

 \subsection{Acknowledgement}

 HVL and LS thank the VIASM in Hanoi and MPIMIS in Leipzig for hospitality and excellent working conditions during their visit in 2018, where a part of this project was discussed.
-KK thanks Hisashi Kasuya for explaining the Sullivan's work.
-The authors wish to thank Johannes Nordstr\"om and Pavel Hajek for explaining their works \cite{CN} and \cite{Hajek2018} respectively.
+KK thanks Hisashi Kasuya for explaining Sullivan's work.
+The authors wish to thank Diarmuid Crowley and Johannes Nordstr\"om for discussions on \cite{CN} and Pavel Hajek for helpful comments on the relation of this article to \cite{Hajek2018}, \cite[Theorem 1.1]{LS2007} and \cite[Lemma 11.1]{CFL2015}.